zhullyb/monyhar/monyhar/tools/gn/README.md

 GN now lives at https://gn.googlesource.com/.

-To roll the latest version of GN into Chromium:
+To roll the latest version of GN into Monyhar:

 1. Create a new Git branch.
 2. Run `python tools/gn/roll_gn.py`; this will modify //DEPS and